 Summary

-The Excel SECOND function returns the second component of a time as a number between 0-59.
-For example, with a time of 9:10:15 AM, second will return 15.
-You can use the SECOND function to extract the second into a cell, or feed the result into another formula, like the TIME function.
+The Excel SECOND function extracts the seconds component of a time as a number between 0-59.
+For example, when given the time 9:10:15 AM, SECOND will return 15.
+You can use the SECOND function to extract seconds into another cell.

 Purpose